 To avoid the alarm or event been activated too often, the holding time can be defined for the event trigger setpoint.
 In the process sometimes SP is reached but it will go down immediately, this might due to process instability.
 To avoid this kind of nuisance situations, the holding time can be used to see that PV stays at above that SP more than the holding time and then only activate the action for that event.
-The range of holding time can be set from 1 min to 60 min.
+The range of holding time can be set from 1 min to 60 min and 1 to 60 sec.